 The next quality that would make an essential asset in your professional skillset is commercial awareness.
 Understanding the very principles of the industry you work in is how you create new opportunities.

-Knowing the trends and the direction in which the targeted market goes allows you to recognize great opportunities, connect with the right clients, and get a chance to participate in the best projects.
+Miami Beach architects say that knowing the trends and the direction in which the targeted market goes allows you to recognize great opportunities, connect with the right clients, and get a chance to participate in the best projects.

 Understanding the concerns, needs, and wants of stakeholders can significantly contribute to your efforts to become a professional architect.